 Ezekiel had to do some strange things – he was a living visual aide for his prophetic message.
 God left no stone unturned in seeking to elicit repentance in His people.

-How do we read these things today?
-What impact can they have on us?
+How do we read this today?
+What impact should these words have on us?

 And Jesus came for sinners.
 Sinners such as we are.
 Such as Ezekiel was.
 Such as Israel were.

-We need Jesus, who bore God’s wrath in the place of His bride.
+We need Jesus, who bore God’s fury and wrath in the place of His bride the church.

 Hallelujah, what a Saviour!

-You poured out Your wrath on Your Son for us, Your people.
+You poured out Your wrath on Yourself, You in the person of God the Son come to earth as a man, for us Your people.

 Who are we to deserve such a work of mercy?